Connection between low vision & mental health

 We know that this example may sound a little extreme but it’s important to remember that seniors, especially those living alone at home, tend to have limited social circles so losing even a small part of that circle can have a big impact on mental and emotional health.

 You may be thinking, but this example doesn’t apply to me.
-Let’s take a more generalized look at the connection between eye health and mental health.
+Let’s take a more generalized look at the connection between eye health and mental, physical and emotional wellbeing.

 So what can we do to support those living with vision impairment or starting to experience low vision problems?